How to Install a Deck in Your Yard

 Deck Installation Guide

-Deck building has gotten complicated with all the material options, code requirements, and structural calculations flying around.
-As someone who has built decks of every size and style, I learned everything there is to know about proper installation.
+Deck building has become harder to navigate with all the material options, code requirements, and structural calculations flying around.
+As someone who has built decks of every size and style, I sat down and learned proper installation.
 Today, I will share it all with you.

 Roofing work